 So many teachers count on GoNoodle, specifically the indoor-recess channel, as their go-to for indoor recess.
 The videos are fun and engaging and get kids up and moving.

-12. Practice a little yoga.
+14. Practice a little yoga

-Cosmic Kids Yoga is a great source for 10- to 15-minute videos made just for kids.
+This online yoga station is a great source for 10- to 15-minute videos made just for kids.
 They use stories, music, and characters to make yoga fun.

-13. Have a dance party.
+15. Have a dance party

 Put on Dance Dance Revolution, Just Dance Kids, or any kids music channel and boogie away your recess.

-14. Express yourself with a little ribbon dancing.
+16. Express yourself with ribbon dancing

 Use cardboard paper towel tubes and crepe paper to create ribbon sticks.
 Put on a little music and let kids dance to their own beat.

-15. Toss around scarves.
+17. Toss around scarves

 Cup stacking helps develop dexterity and speed.
 Kids can set goals independently, work as teams, or have a little friendly competition as they practice their skills.